We're glad you're here!

 Giving your children the best care possible is of upmost importance to us, so all our regular leaders have Working With Children Checks and have completed the Anglican Safe Ministry Training.
 If you have any concerns or questions about your child’s care, then please don’t hesitate to talk to the leaders or one of the ministers when you arrive, or feel free to fill out the form below to let us know your coming and include any questions you have.

-Free street parking is available in the surrounding area, particularly on Lansdowne St and Hillcrest Ave.
 Please help us show respect to our neighbours by not parking across any driveways.

 Definitely!
 You are more than welcome to show up any week at church when it suits you.
 Alternatively, if you’d like to let us know in advance when you’re planning to visit so we can keep an eye out for you, then feel free to fill out the form below.
 Whatever works best for you!